 These are opportunities that include work in:

-- The development and deployment of biofuel technologies;
+1. The development and/or deployment of renewable fuels technologies;

 a.
 Renewable fuels include all three forms of gas, liquid, and solid